Padparadscha sapphire crystal

 Padparadscha sapphires, like all sapphires, are a variety of the mineral corundum.
 Corundum is composed of aluminum oxide (Al2O3) and forms under high-pressure, high-temperature conditions deep within the Earth's crust.
 The formation of padparadscha sapphires occurs when trace elements, primarily chromium and iron, are present during the crystallization process.

 The distinctive orange-pink color of padparadscha sapphires results from a delicate balance of these trace elements.
-Chromium contributes to the pink hues, while iron is responsible for the yellow to orange tones.
-The precise combination and concentration of these elements determine the final color of the gemstone.
+Chromium contributes to the pink hues, while iron is responsible for the yellow to orange tones that are rare and unique options like in our sapphire jewelry collection The precise combination and concentration of these elements determine the final color of the gemstone.

 Geological Settings